Terradue/doc-developer-sandbox/source/reference/application.rst

 Purpose
 -------

-The application descriptor file contains the definition of the application in terms of:
+The application descriptor file is an XML document containing two blocks.

-* job templates including:
+The first defines the job templates that are then instantiated as workflow nodes of the Directed Acyclic Graph.

+Each job template contains:

-	* streaming executable
+* the path to the streaming executable
-* default parameters
-* job default configuration
+* parameters and optionaly their default value
-	* workflow including the workflow nodes defined with
+* properties (e.g. maximum number of tasks, wall-time, etc.)

+The second block contains the workflow nodes.

+The workflow contains the nodes, each defining:

-	* the source for the inputs (e.g. a previous node, a catalogue series, a local file)
+* the source for the inputs (e.g. a previous node, a catalogue series, a local file or a list of values)
 * their parameter values to override the default parameters (defined in the job template above)

 Type
 ----

 The application descriptor is an XML file available in $_CIOP_APPLICATION_PATH/application.xml

-	*Note: the value $_CIOP_APPLICATION_PATH is /application*
+.. note:: the value $_CIOP_APPLICATION_PATH is /application

 Format
 ------